armshahs/social_media_app_django/README.md

 1. Register for a new account or login if you already have one.
 2. Create and edit your profile.
 3. Create new posts.
-4. Follow other users to see their updates.
+4. Send friend request to other users to see their updates.
 5. Like and comment on posts by other users.
 6. Use the search functionality to find users or posts.